 Origami Risk’s healthcare risk management software helps encourage patient safety event reporting

 Increasing incident reporting is no small feat.
 The key lies in a cultural shift that starts at the top and makes its way through the entire organization.
-This can be paired with healthcare risk management technology that’s capable of streamlining the patient safety event reporting process, communicating report details to the appropriate people, and using healthcare analytics in a way that leads to noteworthy change.
+This can be paired with healthcare risk management technology that’s capable of streamlining the incident reporting process, communicating report details to the appropriate people, and using healthcare analytics in a way that leads to noteworthy change.
 Origami Risk’s flexible, simplified healthcare risk management software delivers the best-practice tools you need to see an increase in reporting and an improvement in patient safety.

 Find out how Origami Risk’s healthcare risk management software can help your organization increase its patient safety event reporting.
 Speak with a member of our healthcare team today!